ankane/blazer/README.md

 ENV["BLAZER_DATABASE_URL"] = "postgres://user:password@hostname:5432/database"
 ```

-Blazer tries to protect against queries which modify data (by running each query in a transaction and rolling it back), but a safer approach is to use a read only user.
+Blazer tries to protect against queries which modify data (by running each query in a transaction and rolling it back), but a safer approach is to use a read-only user.
 [See how to create one](#permissions).

 #### Checks (optional)